Cerebrum internal capsule

 Control extrapyramidal system

-* Needed for perfect voluntary motor movements initiated by Primary motor area
+* Needed for perfect voluntary motor movements initiated by the Primary motor area

 Contralateral paralysis